Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Settings

+To improve training efficiency, we enable gradient checkpointing, FSDP offloading, and vLLM-based rollouts.
 Model checkpoints are saved every 20 training steps.
 If training diverges, we evaluate the most recent stable checkpoint according to the reward curve; otherwise, the final checkpoint is used for evaluation.
-The maximum action budget $B$ is set to 4, and the top 3 retrieved passages are used by default.

-Overall, this unified setup ensures that \textit{observed differences are attributable to the parameterization and routing design}, rather than changes in data, tools, or optimization settings.
+For both tasks, all compared methods share exactly the same training data, base model, prompt template, tool interface, and RL hyperparameters; the \textit{only} difference is the degree and manner of capability decoupling.
+This unified setup ensures that \textit{observed differences are attributable to the parameterization and routing design}, rather than changes in data, tools, or optimization settings.